rpeabody43/wordle-rs/README.md

 The basic loop goes like this:
 1. Program comes up with a word
 2. You pass along the 'code' that Wordle gives you
-   1. That wordle code syntax goes like this (case in-sensitive):
+   1. Wordle syntax goes like this (case in-sensitive):

         🟩: O